Adult Secondary Programs

-The requirements for the GAD include prescribed standard units of credit and a passing score on the General Educational Development (GED) examination.
-Standard credits required for the GAD may be earned in a variety of educational settings.
+The requirements for the GAD include prescribed standard units of credit and a passing score on the General Educational Development (GED) test.
+Standard credits required for the GAD may be earned in a variety of educational setting, including:

 Grants & Funding